Cost of parking in NYC

 Do you own a car and live in NYC?
 Or, are you considering traveling to New York by car?
 If you answered “yes” to either of these questions, I’d say that you’re a brave soul.
-Driving in the city is no easy feat, but the cost of parking in NYC is high.
+Driving in the city is no easy feat, and the cost of parking in NYC is high.

 While you might try parking on the street, spaces in Manhattan are hard to come by in a lot of neighborhoods, so you could be forced to park in a lot.
 Street parking is easier in the other boroughs, that’s for sure, but more people tend to own cars in Brooklyn, Queens, Staten Island and the Bronx, so don’t expect to find a space without a hunt.
 Keep in mind, too, you’ll have to deal with alternate side parking and move your car several days per week so the street can be cleaned.
 Otherwise, you’ll get a ticket.

 If you’re in the city for a day or two, daily rates average about $45 to $50 but could be as low as $20 or high as $125.
 Want to park for only an hour?
 Be prepared to fork over at least $20 or 30 for that short amount of time.
 And if you own an SUV, surcharges always apply.
 (Back to that limited space thing.)
 For the least expensive solution, I recommend not driving in or to New York, and if you must travel by car, consider parking in New Jersey and riding public transit into the city.

 What about renting a car in NYC?